djalbat/occam-parsers/README.md

 Now the `ABC` rule will indeed parse the tokens `a`, `b`, `c`, because the second definition of the `AAB` rule will be tried after the first definition fails to allow the `BC` rule name part to parse.

+Also bear in mind that look-ahead is carried out to arbitrary depth and this it affects the behaviour of the `?`, `*`, `+` quantifiers, which become lazy.
+For example:

+    ABC  ::=  AAB! ;

+    AAB  ::=  "a" "b"+ "b" "c" ;

+Here the look-ahead modifier on the `AAB` rule name part forces the `+` quantifier on the `"b"` terminal part to be lazy, allowing the following to parse:

+    a b b b c

+Without look-ahead, the `"b"+` part would consume all of the `b` tokens, leaving none for the subsequent `"b"` terminal part.

-It seems that the parser parses with roughly linear complexity as a function of the length of the input, however it is most likely that look-ahead parses take exponential time.
+It seems that the parser parses with roughly linear complexity as a function of the length of the input, however it is most likely that look-ahead parses take exponential time given their nested nature.
 For this reason, look-ahead should be used sparingly.
-Also bear in mind that look-ahead is carried out to arbitrary depth and this it affects the behaviour of the `?`, `*`, `+` quantifiers, which become lazy.
-Another reason to use it with caution.

 ## Building